-(a) Measurement

-(i) Property, plant and equipment
+- (a) Measurement - (i) Property, plant and equipment

 Property, plant and equipment are initially recognised at cost and subsequently carried at cost less accumulated depreciation and accumulated impairment losses.
-Assets under construction represents warehouse under construction for Group's own future use.

 (ii) Component of costs

 The cost of property, plant and equipment initially recognised includes its purchase price and any cost that is directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.